botmasterai/botmaster/documentation_website/content/working-with-botmaster/botmaster-basics.md

 `contact` attachment types aren't supported in Messenger.
 So in order to deal with them in Botmaster, you will have to look into your `update.raw` object which is the standard Telegram update.
 You will find your contact object in `update.raw.contact`.

 Also, concerning `location` and `venue` attachments.
 The url received in Botmaster for Telegram is a google maps one with the coordinates as query parameters.
 It looks something like this: `https://maps.google.com/?q=<lat>,<long>`

+A few of you will want to use attachments with your `socket.io` bots.
+Because the Botmaster message standard is the Facebook Messenger one, everything is URL based.
+Which means it is left to the developer to store both incoming and outgoing attachments.
+A tutorial on how to deal with this will be up soon in the [Tutorials](/tutorials) section.

 ### Outgoing messages